pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 	```

 !!!
 Warning
-		**When setting your enterprise server info as part of the Helm deployment of a cluster, unless 		the helm value `pachd.activateAuth` was intentionally set to false, auth is automatically activated** (i.e., you can skip step 4).
+		**When setting your enterprise server info as part of the Helm deployment of a cluster, auth is automatically activated unless the helm value `pachd.activateAuth` was intentionally set to false.** (i.e., you can skip step 4).

-		In this case, a `pachyderm-bootstrap-config` k8s secret is automatically created on the cluster.
-It contains an entry for your clusters' [rootToken](../../#activate-user-access-management).
-This is separate from the enterprise server root token.
-Use `{{"kubectl get secret pachyderm-bootstrap-config -o go-template='{{.data.rootToken | base64decode }}'"}}` to retrieve it and save it where you see fit.
+		In this case, a `pachyderm-auth` k8s secret is automatically created containing an entry for your [rootToken](../../#activate-user-access-management) in the key `rootToken`.
+Use `{{"kubectl get secret pachyderm-auth -o go-template='{{.data.rootToken | base64decode }}'"}}` to retrieve it and save it where you see fit.

-	  **This secret is only used when configuring through helm**

 ### Register Clusters With pachctl